- Skater Girlhood: A snapshot of now Sayers, Esther. 2021. Skater Girlhood: A snapshot of now. Grey Skateboard Magazine, 05(12), pp. 62-74.

 Staff details

-Esther is a research active academic whose research interests are learning and participation in the arts, culture and sport, with a particular focus on equity and inclusion.
-She teaches on MA Arts and Learning (Head of Programme 2016-2023) and BA (Hons) Education, and is a supervisor for MPHIL/PhD Art Practice & Learning and Education programmes.
-Delivering the SeNSS funded Methods and Approaches for Practice Research programme for Postgraduate Research students in the Graduate School.
+Esther's research interests are learning and participation in the arts, culture and sport, with a particular focus on equity and inclusion.
+She is Head of Programme for MA Arts and Learning, she also teaches on BA (Hons) Education, and is a supervisor for MPHIL/PhD Art Practice & Learning and Education programmes.
+Delivering the Methods and Approaches for Practice Research programme for Postgraduate Research students in the Graduate School (SeNSS funded in 23-24, CHASE funding 2025).

-Esther is part of the college wide Public Engagement Advisory Group, the Practice Research Network and an academic member of the Research & Enterprise Committee.
+Esther has been part of the college wide Public Engagement Advisory Group, and is part of the Practice Research Network and an academic member of the Research & Enterprise Committee.

 Academic qualifications